Why the forthcoming electric vehicle (EV) rebate won’t change much at all for prospective EV owners in Singapore

 UPDATE: December 2020 – EVEAI now incluhttps://www.carbuyer.com.sg/bevs-will-be-up-to-s25k-less-expensive-in-singapore-next-year/des VES, story updated to reflect that.
 Read the latest analysis on this from December 2020 here.

 UPDATE: March 2, 2020 – Included new calculations of the rebate effects, expanded explanations and more analysis

 February 18, 2020 – Story first posted as breaking news, including LTA official press release and updates/figures.

 Singapore’s deputy prime minister Heng Swee Keat, today announced measures to improve the adoption of battery electric vehicles (BEVs) in Singapore, with a three-pronged plan announced during the Budget 2020 speech.

 This marks the most significant effort by the Government to promote the adoption of BEVs to date.
-We still don’t know if this will change much, honestly.

 Mr Heng told Today news: “We are placing a significant bet on EVs, and leaning policy in that direction because it is the most promising technology.
 Our vision is to phase out ICE (internal combustion engine) vehicles and have all vehicles run on cleaner energy by 2040.”

 The plan includes lower prices for BEVs, a revision to existing road tax formula, and an increase in the public charging network.